 A participant is considered to have completed the study if he/she has completed all periods of the study including the last study visit at 12 months, or if deceased during the follow-up period.

+Patients should not be discontinued when they experience a primary endpoint event.
+They should continue in the trial until the end of study visit at the end of follow-up.
+The study intervention therapy should be continued unless deemed otherwise by the treating physician or if the patient requires initiation of a different antiarrhythmic medication.

 Discontinuation of Study Intervention

 In rare instances, it may be necessary for a participant to permanently discontinue study intervention.
 If study intervention is permanently discontinued, the participant will remain in the study until they complete 12-month follow-up/final visit.